-Bob: So, vacations were a common problem for us because my idea of the perfect vacation is hanging out on the beach, doing as close to nothing as I possibly can.
-Jenny, is a pedal to the metal kind of gal.
+Bob: So, vacations were a common problem for us, because my idea of the perfect vacation is hanging out on the beach, doing as close to nothing as I possibly can.
+Jenni is a pedal to the metal kind of gal.

-Bob: …And see where all the gems are between point A and point B, because the more we can do in that amount of time, the better.
-So, I end up…
+Bob: Everything.
+Okay, we… Before we go on a trip, we have to go get the AAA guide and, and, and see where all the gyms are between point A and point B, ’cause the more we can do in that amount of time, the better.
+So, I end up-

 Jim: All you need is love.

-Bob: At that point, that’s the end of their marriage because the love is gone.
+Bob: … at that point.
+That’s the end of their marriage, ’cause the love is gone.

-Bob: And – and I tell you, the truth is, when I’m sitting in the therapist chair at that point, because I understand how love actually works, that’s one of the least troubling things anybody can say to me, because the only reason the love isn’t there at that point, since God is love and it all comes from Him, is that somehow the top door to their hearts closed…
+Bob: And, and I’ll tell you, the truth is, when I’m sitting in the, the therapist’s chair at that point, because I understand how love actually works, that’s one of the least troubling things that anybody can say to me, because the only reason the love isn’t there at that point, since God is love and it all comes from him, is that somehow the top door to their heart’s closed.

-Jim: Yeah, that’s the golden nugget right there.
+Jim: And, and that’s the golden nugget right there.
 I mean, that’s what it’s all about.
-Greg, you have a story – and sometimes these things can take on small steps.
-It doesn’t have to be something gigantic, although that’s good, too.
+Greg, you had a story, and sometimes these things can take on, uh, small steps.
+It doesn’t have to be something gigantic, although that’s good too.
 But you had a story about just making the bed.

-Jim: I mean, that seems – seems so simple, but it really – it – it ministered to Erin, your wife’s heart
+Jim: What (laughs)… I mean, that seems so simple, but it really… It, it ministered to Erin, your wife’s heart.

-Greg: Yeah, my – my wife and I’ve had this ongoing argument over 20 years of marriage…
+Greg: Yeah.
+My, my wife and I have had this ongoing argument over 20 years of marriage-

 Jim: I’m with Erin.